monkeymademe/getting-started-with-command-line/README.md

-# Getting started with Sonic Pi
+# Getting started with Command Line

-Sonic Pi is an open source programming environment, designed for creating new sounds with code in a live coding environment; it was developed by Dr Sam Aaron.
-This resource will help get you started with the basics of Sonic Pi.
+No matter what operating system you are using you are always giving the computer commands to make it do stuff.
+Clicking on a file and draging it to another folder is a very basic example.

+I want this file to go here

+Click and hold- I want > this file
+Drag - To go
+Release Click - Here

+But there is another way to move our file.
+We could acctually type a command to tell the computer to move a file from one folder to another.
+For this we would use command line.

+Command Line gives this user the opertunity to tell the computer what we want to do without any user interface.
+Anything you can do with a point and click you could also use command line and sometimes this can even be quicker when you have had some practice.

+This resource will help get you started with command line and get to grips with some basic file and folder control of your system.

 ![](cover.png)

 ## Requirements

-As well as a Raspberry Pi with an SD card loaded with Raspbian, you'll also need:
+As well as a Raspberry Pi with an SD card loaded with Raspbian:

-### Hardware

-- 1 x Speaker or headphones with a 3.5mm jack

-### Software

-- Sonic Pi v2

 ## Worksheet